 1. He or she will need to know how to separate wants from need.
 This will be one of the harshest reality checks for a young adult to accomplish so they can become “independent.”

-2. A young adult will need to know their total amount of asset and what type of checking accounts they have, how much goes into the account, as well as keep a good record how much money comes out of the account.
+2. A young adult will need to know their total amount of asset and what type of checking accounts they have, how much goes into the checking account, as well as keep a good record how much money comes out.

-3. The young adult will need to know how to balance his or her checkbook.
-If he or she write checks, it necessary to keep a record of every check written and balance the checkbook on a regular.
+3. A young adult will need to know how to balance a checkbook.
+If he or she writes checks, it's necessary to keep a record of every check written and balance the checkbook on a regular.

-4. It is important to know how to read a bank statement.
-Each month when the statement is issued it needs to be checked for errors as well as good to make sure a young adult can understand the information they’re reviewing.
+4. It is essential for the young adult to know how to read a bank statement.
+Each month when the report is issued it needs to be checked for errors as well as good to make sure they can understand the information they’re reviewing.

-5. Plan by saving for an emergency.
+5. Start a plan by saving for an emergency.
 Every young adult must know how to prioritize their needs.
 By saving money when an emergency occurs, they understand the importance of having money to fall back on.

 6. Necessary Money Management Skills.
 A young adult must know how to set a realistic budget and maintain it to live within their means.
 It may seem increasingly complicated to a young adult who is trying to establish a budget.
 It might even tend to come across hard.
-However, a budget is just your income and it important to know how to use it wisely to facilitate financial spending decisions.
+However, a budget is just your income, and it's essential to know how to use it wisely to facilitate financial spending decisions.

 7. A young adult must know how to use a debit or credit card.
-Although there is a significant difference in the two it still necessary to understand how to use them both.
-Especially since lenders are always looking for ways to take advantage of young adults who don’t have an understanding or much experience using them.
+Although there is a significant difference in the two, it still necessary to understand how to use them both.
+Especially since lenders are always looking for ways to take advantage of anybody who doesn’t have an understanding or much experience using them.

-8. It is important for a young adult to know how to build a positive credit history.
-You will not be young always and will want a solid foundation to stand on so; it’s good to understand how to use credit responsibly, so, when you reach a more mature age your credit accounts are in good standing.
+8. It is crucial for a young adult to know how to build a positive credit history.
+You will not be young always and will want a solid foundation to stand on so; it’s good to understand how to build the credit responsibly, so, when you reach a more mature age your credit accounts are in good standing.

 9. Last, always ask for help.
 As a child, it okay to close your eyes and not take life seriously.
 But growing into an adult problem will not solve themselves, they will need to be fixed.
 Know that when you turn away from your problems in the adult world, things only get worse.
 It’s okay to ask older and wiser people for help that how we grow and learn.

 Parents can’t teach a child everything.
 Nothing or nobody can prepare them for every possibility; they learn from mistake and life’s lesson.
-However, they can be prepared for some of life’s challenges if we give them the necessary tools and guidance.
-Also, they will need to plan ahead and make smart choices.
-That will minimize the damage, help them to grow, so they have a better chance in life when their choices are smart.
+However, they can be ready for some of life’s challenges if we give them the necessary tools and guidance.
+Also, they will need to plan ahead and make intelligent choices.
+That will minimize the damage, help them to grow, so they have a better chance in life when they make good decisions.